MagicStack/MagicPython/README.md

 - update unit tests and add new ones if needed, keeping the test cases short whenever possible

+### Multiple scopes

+It is sometimes necessary to assign multiple scopes to the same matched group.
+It is *very important* to keep in mind that the order of these scopes is apparently treated as significant by the engines processing the grammar specs.
+However, it is equally important to know that different specification formats seem to have different order of importance (most important first vs. last).
+Since we try to create grammar that can be compiled into several different formats, we must chose one convention and then translate it when necessary during compilation step.
+Our convention is therefore that *most important scope goes first*.

 ## Color Scheme

 If you want to write your own color scheme for MagicPython you can